List of Lethal Legion members

 The Lethal Legion is a team of fictional characters that appear in comic books published by Marvel Comics.

 The first version of the Legion appears in The Avengers #78 (Jul.
 1970); the second version in Avengers #164 (Oct.
 1977); the third version in West Coast Avengers vol. 2, #1 (Oct.
-1985); the fourth Avengers West Coast #98 (Sep.
-1993) and the final version in the limited series Dark Reign: Lethal Legion #1 (Aug.
+1985); the fourth version in Avengers West Coast #98 (Sep.
+1993), and the final version in the limited series Dark Reign: Lethal Legion #1 (Aug.
 2009).
 The teams were created by Roy Thomas and John Buscema; Jim Shooter and various artists; Steve Englehart and Al Milgrom; Roy Thomas and Tim Dzon; and Frank Tieri and various artists respectively.